Saturday, 29 May 2010

 When we rose to go to the village, the occupant of the small tent had emerged and was cooking something on a spirit stove.

 He was a craggy cyclist-pilgrim from Holland, with an excellent command of English.

 At the restaurant, there were two tables laid.
-The Swiss maid brought glasses of rosé as apéritif, then we had a plate each of charcuterie and crudités, followed by steaks with green beans and chips, then a platter of cheese and finally icecream in three flavours.
+The Swiss maid brought glasses of rosé as apéritif, then we had a plate each of charcuterie and crudités, followed by steak with green beans and chips, then a platter of cheese and finally icecream in three flavours.
 It was a simple, but fresh and well-cooked meal.

 As we were leaving at 8:30, the other table received its guests, so madame had judged it well.

 Back at the camping ground, we noticed that the office was inhabited, so we managed to pay (€7).
 It was a municipal camping ground and we hate to deprive them of revenue, as they are usually subsidised to provide the service.